 BRAND AWARENESS + PASSION

-In addition to representing DECA’s members, officers represent the DECA brand at large.
-State officers are expected to communicate the DECA brand, mission and key organizational messages to a variety of audiences.
+In addition to representing DECA’s members, officers represent the DECA brand at large, state officers are expected to communicate the DECA brand, mission and key organizational messages to a variety of audiences.

 As a representative of the organization, state officers must abide by certain rules and expectations, including projecting a professional image, using proper etiquette and interacting positively on social media.